 Patents are granted by the United States Patent and Trademark Office (USPTO).
-As a patent application is a highly technical document, it is best prepared by a patent attorney or patent agent registered with the USPTO.
+PTO.
+As a patent application is a highly technical document, it is advisable to have it best prepared by a patent attorney or patent agent registered with the PTOUSPTO.
 Under U.S. law, an inventor has only one year to file a patent application after the invention is offered for sale or publicly disclosed.
-Other countries do not offer this one-year grace period.
-Thus, it is generally advisable to consult with an attorney promptly after conception of your invention.
+Other countries do not offer even this one-year grace period.
+Thus, it is generally advisable to consult with an attorney promptly after conceiving conception of your invention.

-The United States is transitioning from a first-to-invent system to a firstto-file system.
+The United States is transitioning from a first-to-invent system to a first-to-file system.
 The distinction is important when two parties are filing patent applications for the same invention.
 Under the first-to-invent system, the issue of which party filed first was less important than who invented first, with the patent ideally going to the party who invented first.
 But under the new first-to-file system, the patent applicant who files first obtains the patent over someone who files second, unless very specific exceptions apply.